 Black Hills FCU Prepares Thousands of Students for a Successful School Year

-Continuing their mission of improving lives, Black Hills Federal Credit Union donated more than 120,000 school supplies to more than 60 area schools on Friday during their 23rd Annual School Supply Drive “Load the Bus” celebration.
+Continuing our mission of improving lives, Black Hills Federal Credit Union donated more than 75,000 school supplies to over 60 area schools this year during the 24th Annual School Supply Drive.

-The Drive provides more than 20,000 students in 17 communities across the Black Hills and South Dakota with the supplies they need for a successful school year.
+The Drive provides more than 20,000 students in 17 communities across South Dakota with their supplies for a successful school year.
 Educators distribute the supplies to students as needed, said Heidi Bulman, community development officer at BHFCU.

-“The Drive is truly a testament to our members and community partners, who year-after-year go above and beyond for area students and teachers,” said Carol Brown, vice president of marketing and business development at BHFCU.
-“What started as just a few boxes of supplies has grown into an amazing community-wide project, thanks to our local businesses and supporters.”
+“The Drive is a testament to our members and community partners, who even during tough years, continue to lend a hand to help area students and teachers,” said Carol Brown, vice president of marketing and business development for BHFCU.
+“What started as just a few boxes of supplies has grown into an amazing community-wide project, thanks to local businesses and supporters.”

-In preparation for the 2019-2020 school year, BHFCU’s employees spent countless hours over the summer collecting, sorting and packaging supplies for area schools.
+In preparation for the 2020-2021 school year, BHFCU’s employees spent countless hours over the summer collecting, sorting, and packaging supplies for area schools.
 The Drive is also supported by the Black Hills FCU Charitable Fund, a 501(c)(3) nonprofit organization.